Yaazh1401/M5/README.md

 ## RESULT:
-Thus the program to convert a 23.65 into 25 using pointer has been executed successfully.
+Thus the program to convert a floating point number into an integer has been executed successfully.